lvanschilfgaarde/lordcephei.github.io/pages/dmft2.md

 {::nomarkdown}</div>{:/}

 ### Phase transition boundaries
-It may happen that, despite the high number of QMC steps, the *histogram.dat* file displays a double peak distribution like the sum of two Gaussians.
-This is the case when the material is close to a phase transition and the calculation has to be repeated several time in order to make one of the two peaks (phase) dominate.
+It may happen that, despite the high number of QMC steps, the *histogram.dat* file displays a double peak distribution simiar to the sum of two Gaussians.
+This is the case when the material is close to a phase transition.

-Usually this is accompained by an extremely noise self-energy in one or more channels.
+In this case usually one or more channels of the self-energy are very noisy.
+One has to run for longer time, or use the status files to restart the calculation many times until only one peaks dominate and the histogram looks like a Gaussian.
-An example is given in the figures below.
+An example is given in the boxes below.

+<div onclick="elm = document.getElementById('ParamsDmft1'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';"><button type="button" class="button tiny radius">Examples of plots - Click to show.</button></div>
+{::nomarkdown}<div style="display:none;margin:0px 25px 0px 25px;"id="ParamsDmft1">{:/}

 ![histogram close to transition](https://lordcephei.github.io/assets/img/transition-histo.png)

 ![sigma close to transition](https://lordcephei.github.io/assets/img/transition-sigma.png)

+{::nomarkdown}</div>{:/}

 ### Using status files
 The